NEPR: Saturdays, 6 p.m. – 8 p.m.

 Marketplace offers a smart, witty take on the state of the global economy and how it relates to you.
 “The business show for the rest of us” breaks down the impact of the day’s major national and international stories on your world and your wallet.
 Hosted by Kai Ryssdal.
 From APM.

 NEPR NEWS NETWORK: 6 a.m. – 9 a.m.

 Morning Edition prepares you for the day ahead with up-to-the-minute news, background analysis, commentary, and coverage of arts, culture and sports.
-Hosted by NPR’s Steve Inskeep, Renee Montagne and New England Public Radio’s Newsroom, its cast of regulars includes some of the most familiar voices on radio: correspondent Susan Stamberg; commentator Frank Deford; and news analysts Cokie Roberts and Nina Totenberg.
+Hosted by NPR’s David Greene, Steve Inskeep, Renee Montagne and New England Public Radio’s Henry Epp, its cast of regulars includes some of the most familiar voices on radio: correspondent Susan Stamberg; commentator Frank Deford; and news analysts Cokie Roberts and Nina Totenberg.

 NEPR: Saturdays, 7 a.m. – 8 a.m.